Monday, March 27, 2023

 Why is nothing allowed to fly over Tirupati temple?
 After aerial footage sparks row, here is the answer

-The aerial visuals that surfaced on social media two days ago sparked a major controversy due to the sentiments attached to the temple.
+The drone visuals that surfaced on social media two days ago sparked a major controversy due to the sentiments attached to the temple.

 The Tirupati Sri Venkateswara Temple.
 (Official website)